liesnikov/extensible-elaborator/abstract/main.md

 **How do we solve this?**
 While Agda relies on constraints heavily, the design at large doesn't put at them the centre of the picture and instead frames as a gadget.
-To give a concrete example, function `noConstraints` allows you to pose restrictions on the computation that break the abstraction \todo{which abstraction}.
+To give a concrete example, functions `noConstraints` or `dontAssignMetas` allows you to pose restrictions on a computation that rely on some behaviour of the constraint solver system throughout the rest of the codebase.
-On the other hand, `abortIfBlocked`/`reduce` and friends force you to make a choice between letting the constraint system handle blockers or doing it manually.
+`abortIfBlocked`, `reduce` and `catchConstraint`/`patternViolation` force the programmer to make a choice between letting the constraint system handle blockers or doing it manually.
 These things are known to be brittle and pose an increased mental overhead when writing a type-checker.

 Our idea for a new design is to shift focus more towards the constraints themselves: